Symmetries for a High Level Neural Decoder on the Toric Code: Conclusion

 \section{Conclusion}

 The main result of this paper is that the performance of neural network based decoders for surface codes can be significantly improved by taking into account the symmetries of the code.
 A pre-processing algorithm with manageable overhead was proposed.
 This method was tested numerically for the high level neural network based decoder described in \cite{Varsamopoulos_2017}.
-Tests were done for lattice lengths $L = $ 3, 5 and 7.
+Tests were done for lattice lengths $L = 3, 5$ and $7$.
 Significant improvements were observed when accounting for symmetries.
 This allows for a reduced amount of training data, adressing one of the main problems pointed out in \cite{Chamberland_2018}.
 It is therefore one step in the direction of scalable neural network based decoders, although it does not seem sufficient by itself.
+For example, while the use of symmetries allowed for a decoder on the $7\times7$ code, a good decoder on the $9\times9$ code could not be trained with the simple feed-forward architecture considere here, even when using symmetries.
+Our method of pre-processing should be used to supplement other approaches, such as the use of sophisticated network architectures proposed in \cite{XiaotongNNDecodersForLargeToricCodes}.
 In previous work \cite{Chamberland_2018, Varsamopoulos_2017, Varsamopoulos_DesigningNNBasedDecoders} on high level decoders, the underlying decoder was always chosen to be fast but inaccurate.
 Here, it was experimentally demonstrated that an accurate underlying decoder also leads to a more accurate \acl{hld} in practice, i.e. not assuming perfect training.
 However, it was also shown that an inaccurate underlying decoder can still lead to good results if the training is good enough.
 Therefore, the improvements reached by including symmetries were especially important in the case of a fast underlying decoder, which is also the most interesting case in practice.
 Additionally, it was shown that neural network based decoders can be applied to surface codes encoding more than one qubit.
 Although the inclusion of symmetries was demonstrated here for high level decoders, the core ideas and the pre-processing algorithm can likely be applied to other decoders.